 The Kiger 4 won both Outdoor Gear Lab’s and Running Shoes Guru’s best overall pick awards, particularly for extreme comfort described as basically cradling your foot.
 Expect the same from the Kiger 5 in addition to its ability to balance protection with enough sensitivity that you can still pick up on the character of the trail, and won’t look out of place if you end up wearing it to walk around town after your run.

 Nike Air Zoom Wildhorse 5

 The previous iteration of the Terra Kiger’s cousin won an Outdoor Gear Lab distinction for best bang for your buck and a pick from Running Shoes Guru for all-surface versatility.
-This is another case of a recent upgrade potentially skewing the stats, but the new model still won a place on Trail Runner magazine’s best of spring 2019 roundup.
+This stylish, lightweight shoe has a mesh inner sleeve that wraps the foot for an impressively comfortable fit.

 Hoka One One Challenger ATR 5

-The Challenger’s primary claim to fame is its cushioning, winning both Outdoor Gear Lab Editor’s Choice and Gear Junkie’s pick in the category.
+The Challenger’s primary claim to fame is its cushioning, winning both Outdoor Gear Lab Editor’s Choice and Gear Junkie’s pick in the category last year.
 Its hefty EVA foam sole cushions against impact without being bouncy.